 Extrovert vs Introvert

 Two major personality types are extroverts and introverts.
 These types are known to have unique ways of feeling re-energized and motivated.
 They each have characteristic ways of interacting with the world and processing information.

-Extroverts make up about 74% of the population.
+Extroverts make up about 74 percent of the population.
 These “social butterflies” thrive under social stimulation.
 Extroverts focus on their external environment, the people and activities around them.
 Extroverts thrive in active, fast-paced jobs, such as politics, teaching and sales, where quick decisions are commonplace.
 Extroverts learn by doing and enjoy talking through ideas and problems.
 Multi-tasking comes easily to them.
-Two examples of famous extroverts are Oprah and current U.S. President, Barack Obama.
+Two examples of famous extroverts are Oprah and former U.S. President Barack Obama.

 Which Type is Most Successful?

 Issues may arise when an introvert and extrovert interact.
 An introvert may view an extrovert as bossy and overbearing whereas an extrovert may view an introvert as stuck up or shy.
 In fact, shyness is a trait commonly used to describe introvert, but both personality types can be shy.
 Shyness is a feeling of uneasiness or anxiety experienced in social situations.
 Unlike introverts, who prefer less social stimulation, shy people often crave social interaction, but avoid it for fear of criticism or rejection.

 So which personality type has the real advantage, the extrovert or the introvert?
 Experience shows teamed up, the extrovert and the introvert, are a powerful force.
 Steve Jobs, a charismatic extrovert, teamed up with introvert Steve Wozniak to co-found Apple, Inc.